danraskin/nextjs-portfolio/content/projects/citizen-kanine.md

 - App creates formatted Quickbook invoices at the click of a button
 - Admin can view client history and submit changes to client schedules

 Citizen Kanine currently relies on the production app for its daily operations.
-Its completed version was developed by myself ([Dan Raskin](https://github.com/danraskin)) and [Sam Freeman](https://github.com/sam-c-freeman).
+Its completed version was developed by myself (<a class='link' href='https://github.com/danraskin'>Dan Raskin</a>) and <a class='link' href='https://github.com/sam-c-freeman'>Sam Freeman</a>.
 I am continuing to develop its features in collaboration with the company and its employees.
-The original prototype was built in a three-week sprint with a team of four other developers: [Sarah Preston](https://github.com/seprest1), [Blake Smith](https://github.com/blakesmithmn), [Yanira Hagstrom](https://github.com/YaniraHagstrom) and [Sam Freeman](https://github.com/sam-c-freeman).
+The original prototype was built in a three-week sprint with a team of four other developers: <a class='link' href='https://github.com/seprest1'>Sarah Preston</a>, <a class='link' href='https://github.com/blakesmithmn'>Blake Smith</a>, <a class='link' href='https://github.com/YaniraHagstrom'>Yanira Hagstrom</a> and <a class='link' href='https://github.com/sam-c-freeman'>Sam Freeman</a>.

 <hr />

 ### Check out the Citizen Kanine App

-- [Click here](http://citizen-kanine-demo.herokuapp.com) to interact with a fully functional demo version of the Citizen Kanine App.
+- <a class='link' href='https://citizen-kanine-demo.herokuapp.com'>Click Here</a> to interact with a fully functional demo version of the Citizen Kanine App.

 You will be prompted for authorization. submit the following: